mholt/caddy-embed/README.md

 ## Site root

-Somewhat annoyingly, when you use `go:embed` to add a folder, Go embeds the folder to the root of the virtual file system, without a way to configure Go to add its _contents_ to the root.
-Because our directive is `go:embed files`, that means all filenames have to be prefixed with `files/`.
+Somewhat annoyingly, when you use `//go:embed` to add a folder, Go embeds the folder to the root of the virtual file system, without a way to configure Go to add its _contents_ to the root.
+Because our directive is `//go:embed files`, that means all filenames have to be prefixed with `files/`.
 This is unintuitive as you would expect your site root, for example, to be at `index.html`, not `files/index.html`.

 To counter this behavior, this module automatically ["subs the FS"](https://pkg.go.dev/io/fs#Sub) to trim that top-level folder prefix as long as the embedded directory is named `files`, and it is not moved or renamed by you.

 I would recommend simply doing as the instructions say, and putting your content into the `files` folder.
 You can put multiple folders in there if you want more than one.
 But you are always welcome to do your own thing and change the go:embed directive, etc. If you do that, the automatic prefix stripping won't work for you.

-If you are using `file_server` _and if you change the go:embed directive_, you can still strip the root folder name like this:
+If you are using `file_server` and want to have the contents of a top-level folder be accessed from the root of the file system, _and if you customize the //go:embed directive_, you can still strip the root folder name like this:

 ```
 file_server {